- Number of swimmers

 In international competitions, each nation is only allowed one entry in each event.
 That means Russia cannot enter three soloists and sweep the podium if they wanted to.
 Figures are mandatory for each swimmer in the 12 and Under and 13-15 categories.

-- Typical competition schedule
+- Typical format of a competition

 Each major national and international competition usually involves a preliminary round and a final round.
 The top 12 routines from preliminaries move on to the finals, and the 13th routine serves as a pre-swimmer.